-- 1. The Programme Director, in consultation with the Examination Board, draws up a test plan for the programme.
+- The Programme Director, in consultation with the Examination Board, draws up a test plan for the programme.
 This plan will include a systematic description of all the tests. - 2.
-The Examination Board draws up a protocol for the production and supervision of examinations and for marking and administering the results. - 3.
-The Examination Board is responsible for the evaluation of the examinations.
+The Examination Board draws up a protocol for the production and supervision of examinations and for marking and administering the results.
+Examiners follow the directives set out in this protocol. - 3.
+The Examination Board is responsible for the evaluation of the examinations. - 4.
+The Examination Board will inform the Programme Director about the results of these examinations.